ghub-gateway/documentation/admin/conda-env-management.md

 Recommend redirecting/teeing the install output to a text file for later scrutiny.

+Note: Avoid anything that will write to hidden files in the apps user's directory (e.g. making use persistent, specifying .bashrc, etc.

 1. Ensure you start out in the appropriate container (Workspace for debian7; Workspace10 for debian10)

-1. Enable the anaconda installation
+1. Enable the anaconda installation.
+Do not make the 'use' persistent!
 ```
    sudo su - apps
    source /etc/environ.sh
-   use anaconda-6
+   use -e anaconda-6
 ```

 1. Check the environment: